Next Steps After Submission

 - GPA and PCR

 What happens now that I’ve submitted my application?

 After you submit your application, TMDSAS will process and transmit your application to the schools you have selected on your application.

-TMDSAS does not wait on transcripts, letters or test scores to process applications.
+TMDSAS does not wait on letters or test scores to process applications.
 It is your responsibility to ensure that TMDSAS has received all supporting documents by the November 15 deadline.
 Transcripts will only need to be sent once TMDSAS has requested them from you.